tbttin/notes/makes/gnu-make-manual.md

     targets : normal-prerequisites | order-only prerequisites
     ```

-    * Impose a specific ordering on the rules to be invoked *without* forcing
+    * Impose a specific ordering on the rules to be invoked *without*
-      the target to be updated if one of those rules is executed.
+      forcing the target to be updated if one of those rules is
+      executed.

 [#Prerequisite-Types]

-## Using Wildcard Characters in File Names {#Wildcards}
+## Using Wildcard Characters in File Names

-- The wildcard characters in make are `*`, `?` and `[...]`, the same as in
+- The wildcard characters in make are `*`, `?` and `[...]`, the same as
-  the Bourne shell.
+  in the Bourne shell.

   And, of course, `~` expansion is supported too.

-- Wildcard expansion is performed by make *automatically* in targets and in
+- Wildcard expansion is performed by make *automatically* in targets and
-  prerequisites.
+  in prerequisites.

 - In recipes, the shell is responsible for wildcard expansion.